kostich/semafor/README.md

 If running the program locally, just do `curl http://костић.срб/data.db -o ./data.db` while in the directory where you cloned the code and restart the program.

+##Usage on Windows

+Described in the WINDOWS file.

 ##Removal
 To remove your system-wide installed Semafor, just execute `sudo make uninstall` in the directory where you cloned this repo.